 As was to be expected, this exposure to Egyptian deities and the worship thereof shaped their future religious practices.
 But, sadly, the masses chose a literal interpretation over a spiritual one.
 That is still where we are today.
 Worshiping some imaginary “man” in the sky because we are too afraid to look within ourselves for the answers to life’s difficult questions.
 That’s the difference between exoteric (outside) and esoteric (inside or within).

-Remember, the Bible is a book of consciousness and solar allegory, not a history book.
+Remember, the Bible is not a history book.
 Once you understand that, you can glean the intended meaning originally taught by mystery schools and finally begin to understand the symbolism and allegory.
 The reason this confuses so many people is that real historical people are mentioned in the Bible, but they are only being used to convey the allegory or spiritual drama.
 I mean, Pontius Pilate was real and in the Bible but his writings mention nothing about Jesus.….nothing.
 The section of his writings that would have contained any mention of Jesus was removed by religionists of the Middle-Ages.
 The Church had possession of these texts so why remove this portion of them?
 The mind has to go to a place of corruption by the Church.
 They more than likely removed them because they said nothing about Jesus at all and they knew it.
 They needed to keep promoting the myth as actual history and keep it alive.
 Pilate never mentioning Jesus would have been hard to explain, wouldn’t it?

 Okay, since we are talking about consciousness stemming from Egyptian Mythology in this article, let’s break it down into three parts.